Rajat-Roy/CarND-PID-Control-Project/README.md

 # CarND-Controls-PID
 Self-Driving Car Engineer Nanodegree Program

-[PID](https://en.wikipedia.org/wiki/PID_controller) is one of the most popular control algorithms.
-It's a hundred years old and is still used because it gets the job done.
+## Goal

-In this project I implemented two PID controllers to drive the car around the track.
+Control the throttle and steering using two PID controllers to drive the car around the track.
-The project is implemented in C++ and the source code can be found in the `src` folder above.
-The PID class is implemented under `PID.h` and `PID.cpp`.
-The steering angle and throttle values are calculated under `h.onMessage` function in `main.cpp`.

 The starter code for this project is provided by Udacity and can be found [here](https://github.com/udacity/CarND-PID-Control-Project).

 ## What Is PID?

-PID is a closed loop feedback controller.
+[PID](https://en.wikipedia.org/wiki/PID_controller) is a closed loop feedback controller.
 It produces a control value based on the error between the current state of the system and the desired state.

 ## PID Algorithm
 The PID controller is implemented using the PID class.